Fiat Trattori: From FIATGEOTECH to NHGEOTECH

 Fiat Trattori was to disappear, superseded by the holding company FIATGEOTECH based in Modena, owner of the FIATAGRI group and Fiatallis.

 In 1984, FiatAgri launched its historic "90 Series", which replaced the 80 series with a large number of models subdivided into two categories: medium-low (55-90, 60-90, 65-90, 70-90, 80-90, 85-90 Turbo) and high-powered (115-90, 130-90 Turbo, 140-90 Turbo, 160-90 Turbo, 180-90 Turbo), driven by the new Fiat-Iveco 8000 Series propulsion units.
 The 90 series was also sold under the Agrifull and Ford names, and then also as New Holland until 2003 on the European market; 1984 also had FiatAgri take over the French company Braud.

 Since 1985, the company had also been producing the 90 series, known as the "bridge" series, with the 90-90, 100-90 and 110-90 models.
 These tractors were constructed until around 1996, when they were replaced by the new L series under the New Holland name.

 In 1986, FiatAgri transferred some of its tractor production from Modena to Jesi.
 In the same year, the company also launched the FiatAgri 180-55 crawler tractor, with a revolutionary hydrostatic transmission system.

 In 1990/91, the company launched the first "Winner series", consisting of four models: the F100, F110, F120, and F130 Turbo.
 The second series, launched in 193, comprised the F100 and F115 and the two turbo models, the F130 and F140.
 These series remained in production until 1996.

 In 1992, the 75 series crawler tractors received a new steering system called the "Steering-o-matic", using a joystick instead of the steering clutches.

 The Winner series was followed by the launch of the "G" models designed for large fields and large tilling applications and the M Series, with the M100, 115, 135, and 160 models.

 The "G" series belonged to the product line of Versatile, a North American company that was already co-operating with Fiat on large-sized machines under the Hesston brand.

 The G series was presented at the "Fiera del Levante" exhibition in Bari in 1993; its styling was similar to Ford-New Holland machines and the Fiat Agri logo appeared in blue instead of red.
 A few months later, FiatAgri S.p.A. took over Ford-New Holland which a few years earlier had itself acquired a combine and forage equipment specialist, New Holland Inc.

 In 1993, the holding company changed its name from FIATGEOTCH to NHGEOTECH, but the machines were still sold under their own brands and with the relative liveries: FiatAgri, Ford-New Holland, Hesston, Braud, Laverda, etc.

-In 1999, the FiatAgri and Ford-New Holland brands, and all the lesser brands, disappeared to make way for simply New Holland, but the three brands' heritage has not been forgotten; FiatAgri is recalled in the leaf symbol, Ford-New Holland in the blue livery and New Holland in the name.
+In 1999, the FiatAgri and Ford-New Holland brands, and all the lesser brands, disappeared to make way for simply New Holland, but the three brands' heritage has not been forgotten; FiatAgri is recalled in the leaf symbol, Ford-New Holland in the blue tractor livery and New Holland in the yellow combine and forage harvester livery and of course in name.